 Jane Grant Dissertation Fellowship

-This prestigious fellowship, honoring the wife of CSWS's benefactor, William Harris, will be given to an outstanding scholar at the doctoral level.
-This fellowship is awarded to support dissertations from a range of disciplines and topics related to women and gender.
-Only UO graduate students who have been advanced to candidacy (or will be by the date of the award) are eligible to be considered for this fellowship of $10,000 and tuition remission.
+This prestigious award, honoring the wife of CSWS’s benefactor, William Harris, will be given to an outstanding scholar at the doctoral level.
+This award is designed to support dissertations from a range of disciplines and topics related to women and gender.
+Only UO graduate students who have been advanced to candidacy (or will be by the date of the award) are eligible to be considered for this award of $10,000 and tuition remission.
 Click here for the pdf application form and directions.

 The College of Arts and Sciences offers a number of annual awards for which Philosophy graduate students are eligible, including the following: